 Natural Ways to Boost Your Immune Health

 Your immune system is one of the most important parts of your body.
-It’s in charge of helping you fight off various illnesses and harmful bacteria.
-In 2020, it’s crucial that we all maintain excellent immunity as we try to collectively recover from COVID-19.
-Thankfully, there are plenty of natural ways you can boost your immunity without having to take medicine.
+It’s in charge of helping you fight off harmful pathogens and recover from infection and illness.
+Your immune system is hard-working and needs to be taken care of to function at its best.
+Thankfully, there are plenty of natural ways to support your immune system.
+Here are 6 simple things you can do for your immune health.

 This might seem obvious, but one of the best ways you might boost your immunity1 is just getting enough sleep every night.
 Adults need an average of 7-8 hours of sleep every night.
 Unfortunately, Americans (and many other people in Western countries) regularly forgo sleep in favor of other activities or work.

 There’s tons of evidence to suggest that your immune system and overall bodily health dramatically drops whenever you get fewer than six hours of sleep for multiple nights in a row.
 In the short term, sleep deprivation can affect your memory, mental acuity, and mood.
 Suffice it to say that sleep is a big deal and you should always try to get at least 7 hours a night.

 If you’re having trouble falling asleep, it helps to try to lay down at the same time every night and avoid screens (like the ones on your phone or computer) for at least an hour before bed.
-This prevents harmful blue light from triggering hormonal releases in your brain that can make it more difficult for your body to enter the first sleep cycle.
+This prevents high energy blue light from triggering hormonal releases in your brain that can make it more difficult for your body to enter its natural sleep cycle.
+You can also try a natural sleep supplement, such as our Melatonin Gummies or our herbal Sleep Formula.

-While meditation itself can’t magically fight off infection, it can relieve stress and anxiety, both of which can contribute to poor immune system health2.
-Stress in the long-term can exhaust your body's resources for and trigger many imbalances in the function of your immune system cells.
+While meditation itself can’t magically fight off infection, it can help relieve stress, which can contribute to poor immune system health2.
+Stress in the long-term can suppress your immune function and exhaust your body's energy resources, making you more vulnerable to everyday immune threats.